sacred-chime/gameoflife/README.md

 Conway's Game of Life

 My implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
-Built with Python.
+Built with Python, FastAPI, and HTMX.
+The purpose of this project is to create a demo that uses FastAPI and HTMX for the sake of learning.

+The technologies that are new to me within this project:

+- GitHub Actions
+- mypy
+- pytest
+- HTMX

 ## Project Status